anamariaelek/anamariaelek.github.io/index.md

 <div>
 <p>
 I am a computationl biologist working on understanding gene regulation and expression changes on cell type level, across evolution, development and disease.
 I have strong foundations in statistics and machine learning, and extensive experience combining data analysis with interactive visualizations that drive meaningful biological discoveries.
+I am a strong advocate of reproducible and accessible science, and I strive to make my research available to the wider scientific community by providing open source code and user-friendly web applications.

 I am currently a postdoctoral researcher at <a href="https://www.zmbh.uni-heidelberg.de/" target="_blank">Center for Molecular Biology of Heidelberg University (ZMBH)</a> in Heidelberg, Germany, in the groups of <a href="https://home.kaessmannlab.org/" target="_blank">Prof. Dr. Henrik Kaessmann</a> and <a href="https://www.zmbh.uni-heidelberg.de/sasse/default.shtml" target="_blank">Dr. Alexander Sasse</a>.
 My research focuses on developing deep learning models to study functional evolution of alternative splicing and its regulatory foundations across mammalian organ development.
 </p>